amberyuy/Job-Recommend-Webapp/README.md

 This is an interactive web page provides company and position informations retrieved from GitHub API for users to search and apply jobs.

+You can click http://18.220.109.151/jupiter/ to visit this site.

+Note: This website provides jobs information based on your geographical location.
+Therefore, you might not get job items because the Github API does not have items related to your geographical location.

 ## Introduction
 Front End: